-With our unpredictable Canadian weather, slip and fall accidents can happen at anytime.
+With our unpredictable Canadian weather, slip-and-fall accidents can happen at any time.

-A slip and fall accident can result in serious injuries including brain injury, spinal cord injury, fractures, bruising and other traumas.
 These injuries may never heal completely even with proper and immediate treatment.